dubyak/debt-consolidation-demo/README.md

 # Debt Consolidation Demo

 This is a **separate demo** from the main business partner demo.
-It's a standalone debt consolidation loan advisor chatbot featuring Maya from Tala.
+It's a standalone debt consolidation loan advisor chatbot.

 ## 📁 Structure